vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 Then things got fun :)

 ## Firework Generation Algorithm
 We needed a fireworks generating algorithm!
 I had two options here.
+I could generate ascii designs a priori and then modify the color (like I did with my
+<a href="https://vsoch.github.io/2018/learning-go/" target="_blank">salad fork</a>
-I could generate ascii designs a priori and then modify the color (easier, but less challenging) or come up with an algorithm to generate them for me.
+generator) easier, but less challenging) or come up with an algorithm to generate them for me.
 I spent the entirety of an evening with <a href="https://www.github.com/tabakg" target="_blank">tabakg</a> obsessively using and testing this beautiful (and terribly documented) function:

 ```python